Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Learning Adaptability

 \subsection{Execution Constraints on Distribution and Synchronization}

 In real-world deployments, MARL algorithms must address not only the challenges of coordination and learning, but also the system-level constraints imposed by practical execution environments.
 Two constraints are particularly prominent.
 First, \emph{distributed training infrastructure} is often required, where agents are deployed across physically or logically disjoint computational nodes.
 This arises in settings such as edge-computing robotics, networked sensors, and geographically dispersed systems, necessitating training paradigms that minimize centralized dependencies.
 Second, many applications involve \emph{asynchronous execution}, where agents operate at different temporal resolutions or update frequencies due to hardware heterogeneity, task allocation, or communication latency.
-These constraints
+These constraints define whether a learning paradigm is feasible under deployment-like training conditions, independently of whether a final policy later transfers to new tasks.

 \textit{Distributed Training Support.} Distributed training enables agents to learn in parallel across decentralized systems, reducing computational bottlenecks and accommodating bandwidth or privacy constraints.
 IL algorithms~\cite{tan1993multi, de2020independent} are fully compatible with distributed training: agents optimize local policies using local observations, without parameter sharing or joint critics.
-Networked MARL~\cite{zhang2018networked, foerster2016learning} also supports distributed learning through peer-to-peer message passing or consensus-based updates, requiring no centralized coordination.
+Networked MARL~\cite{zhang2018networked, foerster2016learning, shaik2026constrainedcommunication} also supports distributed learning through peer-to-peer message passing or consensus-based updates, requiring no centralized coordination.
 In contrast, most CTDE methods, such as VD, CC, and HA, are only partially compatible.
 These algorithms permit decentralized execution but require centralized training inputs or synchronized gradient updates.
 This limits their deployment in bandwidth-constrained or privacy-sensitive systems.
 Model-based MARL~\cite{zhang2021model}, mean-field MARL~\cite{yang2018mean}, and offline MARL~\cite{pan2022plan} generally assume access to global state information or joint trajectories during training, making them incompatible with fully distributed infrastructure.

 \textit{Asynchronous Execution Support.} Asynchronous adaptability is crucial in environments where agents act independently, receive delayed observations, or are triggered by event-driven processes.
 IL methods are natively asynchronous: agents update independently and require no shared timing, making them well-suited for real-time robotic and sensor network applications~\cite{de2020independent}.
 CC methods, such as MADDPG~\cite{maddpg}, can be adapted to asynchronous settings by decoupling critic evaluations from agent policy updates.
 Similarly, model-based MARL may support asynchronous dynamics if agent-specific transition functions are modelled separately.
 Offline MARL methods exhibit asynchronous compatibility during deployment, as policy inference does not require synchronized execution.
 However, their training-phase adaptability depends on the structure of the offline dataset: if trajectories reflect synchronized execution, learned policies may inherit synchrony assumptions~\cite{meng2023offline}.
 Most other paradigms including VD, HA, mean-field, networked MARL, and safe MARL assume synchrony for value aggregation, communication, or constraint satisfaction, and thus fail in environments with variable update rates or latency~\cite{zhang2019mamps, gu2023safe}.